The infrastructure database.

 Graph of queryable resources with real relationships.
 Touch only what changed.

-File-based control planes Stategraph
+File-based tools Stategraph

 State model Flat state blob per workspace Structured, normalized database